Skip to content

 Loading source data

-smelt does not load source data for you.
+smelt does not load source data.
 You are responsible for ensuring the source tables exist in your target database before running models that depend on them.

 Further reading